lordgas/gcdproject/CodeBook.md

 For each record it is provided:

-1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-2. Triaxial Angular velocity from the gyroscope.
-3. A 561-feature vector with time and frequency domain variables.
-4. Its activity label.
-5. An identifier of the subject who carried out the experiment.
+1. subject: integer - An identifier of the subject who carried out the experiment.
+2. activity: ts activity label.
+3;81   average of each variable for the identified suject and activity